The Origin and History of Soap

 Commercial soap manufacturers also learned that they could remove the natural glycerin in soap which gives it moisturizing properties.
 They sell it or use it in other higher priced products like the moisturizers and creams you need when their soap dries out your skin.
 Removing the natural glycerin also extends the shelf life of the soap so that it can sit in the storehouse or on store shelves for many years.

 Today there is a heightened awareness of the possible adverse effects of many of the synthetic additives and chemicals in commercial soap.
-Educated consumers are turning to all natural products like ours.
+Educated consumers are turning to all-natural organic soaps like ours.
 Even large companies are starting to advertise "natural ingredients" in their products.

-Chagrin Valley Handcrafted soaps are made in small batches with all natural ingredients.
+Chagrin Valley Handcrafted Natural Soaps are made in small batches with natural and certified organic ingredients.

 While Great Grandma used a raw egg to determine the amount of lye needed, we work with specialized charts and computer programs to determine the correct proportions of ingredients to use in the soap making process.
 In addition, we use accurate scales that allow us to measure ingredients by a tenth of an ounce.
-The result – an all natural, mild and carefully crafted handmade soap.
+The result – a mild and carefully crafted handmade natural soap.